 Before you change report type you'll see a linear chart with a line for each event you have picked, to get a funnel you can easily switch to Funnel (look at the image).

-When your funnel is ready, you'll see a visualization that tells an important story.
-Let's say 1,000 people view a recipe - that's the top of your funnel.
-If 175 of those people save the recipe, your conversion rate is 17.5%.
-This number tells you how well this part of your process is working.
+When your funnel is ready, you'll see a visualization.
+Say 1,000 people view a recipe - that's the top of your funnel.
+If 175 of them save the recipe, your conversion rate is 17.5%.
+That number tells you how well this part of your process is working.

 In this example we just did a 2-step-funnel, you can have as many steps as you want, but we recommend around 3-5.

-The real power of funnels comes from how you use them to improve your website or app.
+Funnels help you improve your website or app.
 Start by looking for big drops between steps - these are your opportunities for improvement.
-In OpenPanel we mark what step could be most improved.
-If you notice that many people leave after viewing a recipe but before saving it, you might want to make the save button more visible or add features that make saving more appealing.
+In OpenPanel we mark which step could be improved most.
+If many people leave after viewing a recipe but before saving it, you might make the save button more visible or add features that make saving more appealing.

 Keep your funnels simple at first.
-Focus on tracking 2-4 important steps rather than trying to track everything at once.
-Check your funnel data regularly, perhaps weekly, and compare different time periods to see if your changes are making things better.
+Track 2-4 important steps rather than everything at once.
+Check your funnel data regularly, perhaps weekly, and compare time periods to see if your changes are working.

-Let's look at some common ways to use funnels.
-A recipe website might track the journey from viewing a recipe to actually cooking it.
+Here are some common ways to use funnels.
+A recipe website might track the journey from viewing a recipe to cooking it.
 An online store would follow the path from viewing a product to completing a purchase.
-A signup process might track users from visiting the homepage through confirming their email.
+A signup process might track users from the homepage through confirming their email.

-Success with funnels comes from starting small and being consistent.
-Begin with one simple funnel that tracks your most important process.
+Start small and stay consistent.
+Begin with one simple funnel for your most important process.
 Check it regularly and look for patterns.
-When you make changes to your website or app, watch how they affect your funnel metrics.
+When you change your website or app, watch how it affects your funnel metrics.

-Remember that every small improvement counts.
-If you can help just a few more people complete each step, these small wins add up to big improvements over time.
+Every small improvement counts.
+Help a few more people complete each step, and those wins add up over time.

 A/B testing